Protecting kids online: New ‘financial sextortion’ trend

 “I think the important thing to remember too is, it shouldn’t just be one conversation.
 First of all, it’s very complex.
 It’s a lot of information to cover so you know these conversations should be byte-sized, should be ongoing, look for teachable moments,” Ortiz-Pardi explains.

-Some of the more recent instances the Center is tracking is through ‘sextortion,’ defined by the FBI as a serious crime when an offender threatens to distribute private or sensitive material for an exchange of sex acts, sexual images, or money.
+Some of the more recent instances the center is tracking are through ‘sextortion,’ defined by the FBI as a serious crime when an offender threatens to distribute private or sensitive material for an exchange of sex acts, sexual images, or money.

 The offender may also threaten to harm your friends or relatives by using readily available information online.